Discover the palaces of Sintra

 Coming back down along El Caminho de Vila Sassetti to Sintra you are probably hungry and ready for lunch!
 Our favorite place was the Tascantiga that serves great tapas.
 The restaurant is very close to where the trail ends in Sintra.

-You choose the tapas you want (2-3 each) by boxticking on a menu of your own.
+You choose the tapas you want (2-3 each) by boxticking on a menu.
 The fried prawns with garlic are great and the fried potato peels with dip probably a must.
 Dishes from 3 Euros up to 12 Euros.

 You can sit outside or inside.
 Pre-booking is possible and probably necessary during peak season.
 We were here in October and had no problem finding a table outside or inside.